 Time blocking promotes focused “deep work”

-Work that needs to get done but doesn’t help to fulfill your long-term goals is considered shallow work.
+Work that needs to get done but doesn’t help to fulfill your long-term goal is considered shallow work.
 Answering emails, returning phone calls, and online chatting with colleagues are often examples of shallow work, though there are exceptions.

 Shallow work is important but it can distract from deep work.
 For example, checking social media may divide your attention for up to 30 minutes.
 Time blocking helps you limit the amount of time you devote to shallow work.